-Our research and development efforts are focused primarily on developing technologies and solutions to reduce the major cost factors of digital asset mining datacenter operations and other types of high-performance computing datacenter operations, including but not limited to electricity, cooling, chip supply and services.
-Specifically, we focus on improving our products' waste heat recovery efficiency through new engineering design and material innovation; extending our products' adaptability to more latest generation high-performance computing chips, printed circuit boards, bitcoin mining machines and different heating applications; we are also developing our self-patented printed circuit board that adapts to liquid cooling with higher chip density and easy waste heat recovery chips layout design; and immersion cooling system for mining equipment and power boxes.
-We are dedicated to maximizing the value of waste heat generated from high-performance computing processs including but not limited to bitcoin and other digital assets mining, Artificial Intelligence and Machine Learning computing etc. which represents a significant amount of and fast-growing type of waste energy.
+Our research and development efforts are focused primarily on developing technologies and solutions to reduce the major cost factors of crypto asset mining datacenter operations and other types of high-performance computing datacenter operations, including but not limited to electricity, cooling, chip supply and services.
+Specifically, we focus on improving our products' waste heat recovery efficiency through new engineering design and material innovation; extending our products' adaptability to more latest generation high-performance computing chips, printed circuit boards, bitcoin mining machines and different heating applications; and immersion cooling system for mining equipment and power boxes.
+We are dedicated to maximizing the value of waste heat generated from high-performance computing process including but not limited to bitcoin and other crypto assets mining, Artificial Intelligence and Machine Learning computing etc. which represents a significant amount of and fast-growing type of waste energy.
+As of the date of this Annual Report, we identified no dependency on patents that is material to our business.